NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 		:figclass: align-center
 		:width: 600

-	  	Two optimizations in design of experiments
+	  	Two optimizations in the design of experiments

 	However, as shown in the figure, adaptive DoE requires multiple optimization turns to find the optimal surrogate model parameters as well as the next optimal DoE.
-Therefore, it is noted that the adaptive DoE is efficient only when model evaluation time is significantly greater than the optimization time.
+Therefore, it is noted that the adaptive DoE is efficient only when the model evaluation time is significantly greater than the optimization time.

 	**Adaptive DoE algorithm: IMSEw, MMSEw** ([Kyprioti2020]_)